yashojha87/atlassian-mcp-server/packages/confluence/README.md

 #### 1. confluence_getContent

-Get Confluence content by ID.
+Get Confluence Data Center content by ID.

 Parameters:
 - `contentId` (string, required): The ID of the content to retrieve